pulorsok/pulorsok/README.md

 Here are what I do as Quark UI/UX Team Lead:

 1. Develop UI/UX design strategy under Quark's vision and goals. (e.g., develop Quark Script website)
-2. Lead team in building user and contributor friendly environment for Quark. (e.g., Make Quark introduction video)
+2. Lead team in building user and contributor friendly environment for Quark. (e.g., make Quark introduction video)
 3. Build methods to identify and solve UI/UX problems of Quark. (e.g. non-intuitive CLI)

 Here are what I did previously as Triage Team Lead: